ahmadjamalkta/inet-showcases/general/pcaprecording/doc/index.rst

 The configuration
 ~~~~~~~~~~~~~~~~~

-The example simulation for this showcase contains wired and wireless
+The example simulation for this showcase contains wired hosts, wireless
 hosts, and routers.
 The hosts are configured to generate TCP, UDP and
 ICMP traffic.
 The hosts connect to routers via ethernet, the connection
 between the routers is ppp.
 The wireless hosts communicate via 802.11.